rchrd2/iajs/README.md

 - Include a JSON diff library
 - more tbd

-### Library TODO:

-- ✅ Examples using non-compiled code straight in the browser.
-Eg unpkg
-- Include examples in the README

 ## Misc

 Note:
-I wanted to build this while I worked at Internet Archive, but did not have the bandwidth
+I wanted to build this while I worked at Internet Archive, but did not have the bandwidth.
+Now I'm working on this in my free time.

 See Also: